-In this quick tutorial you’ll learn how to draw a dog in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Dog in 5 easy steps - great for kids and novice artists.

 Interesting Facts about Dogs

 Many, many years ago, people became friends with gray wolves – yes, wolves!